naitri07/kanban-board/README.md

 A production-grade Kanban task manager built with **pure HTML, CSS, and JavaScript** — no frameworks, no build tools, no dependencies.

-> Perfect for your portfolio or resume as it demonstrates DOM mastery, drag-and-drop API, local storage, and clean UI/UX design.

----

 ## 🚀 Getting Started

 No installation required.
 Just open the file: